PedroGaya/hellblazers/content/gm-rules/combat.md

 **Vulnerabilities**: Exploiting a vulnerability can lower thorns, drop 1 before rolling a pool, or even bypass the need for a roll.
 In some cases, finding a vulnerability is required to attack at all.

 **Ranged vs. Melee**: Precise ranged attacks demand focus, which is tough with nearby threats.
 Inflict +1t to these rolls when under immediate danger.

+#### Initiative

+If you want a more structured way to change the spotlight, use these variants of token initiative:

+##### Regular

+Give each players **two tokens**, which they can spend at any time to _seize the spotlight_ and do a beat (usually an action roll).
+Once everyone spent their tokens, the situation changes and everyone gets their tokens back.
+The GM interjects at will.

+##### Scrambles

+Each player adds **two tokens** to a bag, and the GM adds a _round end token_.
+Players take tokens out of the bag and act accordingly.
+If the round end token is pulled, the GM changes the situation and everyone puts their tokens back into the bag.
+The GM interjects at will, or adds their own tokens to the bag.